How to Prepare for Renting in Toronto | Own In Toronto

 Move-In and Condition Report

 On your move-in date, do a thorough walk-through of the unit and note any pre-existing damage in writing, ideally with photos.
 Share this with your landlord and keep a copy.
+Ontario does not prescribe a universal mandatory move-in inspection form for ordinary tenancies, so create your own dated written and photographic record if the landlord does not provide one.
 This protects you from being held responsible for issues that existed before your tenancy began.

 04

 Most renters in Toronto search on their own, scrolling through listings, booking viewings, and navigating the application process without any professional guidance.
-What many don't realize is that working with a realtor costs them nothing directly, and can meaningfully improve their experience and outcome.
+What many don't realize is that working with a Realtor® often involves no direct cost to the tenant, and can meaningfully improve their experience and outcome.

 Access & Intelligence

-• Market pricing context: A realtor can tell you whether a listed rent is fair, inflated, or a genuine deal for the neighbourhood.
+• Market pricing context: A Realtor® can help you judge whether a listed rent is fair, inflated, or a genuine deal for the neighbourhood.

 Process & Protection

-• Lease review: A realtor can flag clauses in a lease that are unusual, unenforceable, or worth negotiating before you sign.
+• Lease review: A Realtor® can flag clauses in a lease that are unusual, unenforceable, or worth clarifying before you sign, though only a lawyer can give legal advice.

-• Offer negotiation: Whether it's the rent amount, the move-in date, or what's included in the unit, having someone negotiate on your behalf is a genuine advantage.
+• Offer terms: Whether it's the move-in date or what's included in the unit, having someone help negotiate on your behalf is a genuine advantage.

 05